dploeger/jekyll-revealjs/README.md

 Fragments allow slide elements to come one by one.
 This is often used in lists to subsequently show fragments of a list during a presentation.

-To use fragments, jekyll-reveal.js provides a jekyll include, that simplifies the use of fragments in markdown.
-To specify the current element as a fragment, use {% include fragment.html %} like this:
+To use fragments, jekyll-reveal.js includes a jekyll-plugin, that simplifies the use of fragments in markdown.
+To specify the current element as a fragment, use the {% fragment %}-tag like this:

+    # Slide

+    * This {% fragment %}
+    * will {% fragment %}
+    * come one by one {% fragment %}

+**If you are using GitHub Pages**, then the custom Liquid tag will not be available.
+In that case you can use an include to indicate that the items are fragments, like this:

     # Slide